AutomateNOW-Fan/AutomateNOW/README.md

 - Bump compatibility to ANOW version _3.3.1.100_

 ### Minor updates
-Clarified the warning emitted by Get-AutomateNOWAgentSysOutLog when a task has an empty logFileName
+- Clarified the warning emitted by `Get-AutomateNOWAgentSysOutLog` when the task has an empty `logFileName`

 ## 1.0.44
 ### Major updates